-Also, in each answer, you can link to a relevant blog post you have written, one of your YouTube videos, or any other of your resources.
-The links to resources are “no follow,” so you won’t get any SEO benefit.
+Also, in each answer, you are allowed to link to a relevant blog post you have written, one of your YouTube videos, or any other of your resources.
+The links to resources are “no-follow,” so you won’t get any SEO benefit.
 However, you can get hundreds or thousands of visits to your site or other resources when people click on the link in your answer.

 Be careful about the links you use in your answers.
 Quora is very clear that they don’t want you spamming readers.
 The link must directly relate to the answer you provide.
 It’s a good idea to say why you included the link right in your answer.
 For example, you might say, “I created a checklist that will help you solve your problem in a systematic way.
 You can find it here.”
 That’s where you include your link.

 Your book on Amazon may help answer the question, but don’t link to it directly because the Quora guardians may think that’s too commercial.
-Instead, link to a page on your blog where you discuss the book and offer it for sale, or to a third-party blog where your book is discussed.
+Instead, link to a page on your blog where you discuss the book and offer it for sale, or to a third-party blog where your book is discussed and available.

 So, you can definitely get visibility as a blogger or author using Quora.
 But you want to avoid all appearances of evil by not doing overt self-promotion.
 They might restrict or ban you for that.